Events and News

 Frayne RfH 2025

-Ride for Heart 2025
+Richard Rides for Heart

-Snow might not be fully gone, but Richard is riding again!
+Snow might not be fully gone, but Richard Frayne is riding again!
 After a few years without much biking :(, he is delighted to support the 2025 Heart and Stroke Ride for Heart Campaign.
 The VIL is proud to be H&S supported.
 See link for more information and to support this worthy cause.
 (April 2025)

 Susanne at ISBI 2025